 This medicine is for external use only.
 Use it in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Clean and dry the affected area and apply the cream.
 Wash your hands after applying, unless hands are the affected area.

 Lotril B Cream is a combination of two medicines: Beclometasone and Clotrimazole which treat skin infections.
-Beclometasone is a steroid medicine.
-It blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen and itchy.
-Clotrimazole is an antifungal which stops the growth of fungi by preventing them from forming their own protective covering.
+Beclometasone is a steroid which blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen and itchy.
+Clotrimazole is an antifungal which stops the growth of fungi on the skin by preventing them from forming their own protective covering.

 Lotril B Cream may be unsafe to use during pregnancy.
 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.